-This type of lease commits the landlord and tenant to a 30-day time period for the rental apartment.
-The tenant is free to end the lease as long as proper notice has been given to the landlord.
+This type of lease commits the landlord and tenant to a 30-day period for the rental apartment.
+The tenant is free to end the lease if proper notice has been given to the landlord.
 The landlord can change the terms of the lease each month, like raising the rent or asking the tenant to leave.